-In trail camera industry there’re many companies competing on the market.
+In the trail camera industry, there’re many companies competing on the market.
 Some are more popular, while others are just starting out.
 However, to make sure that you get the best quality game camera it’s best to choose one from a reliable brand.
 On our site we review the most popular brands, so you can be assured that you are getting the best value.
 Below are some of the most popular brands on the market today.

 Another leader in the industry is the Moultrie brand.
 They have a fine line of game cameras and accessories that can be used for both home surveillance and nature observing.
 They also offer high resolution and vivid color images.
-On many of the models you will also find high definition video recording feature.
+On many of the models, you will also find a high definition video recording feature.
 One of their most impressive models is the Panoramic 150, which offers the widest angle of the detection zone.

 Browning is one more brand that offers some of the best game cams on the market.
 In addition to trail hunting cameras, the brand also offers firearms and optics.
-The features of Browning cameras that really stand out include Night Vision infrared illumination, time lapse image capturing, fast trigger speeds, and exceptional image quality.
+The features of Browning cameras that really stand out include Night Vision infrared illumination, time-lapse image capturing, fast trigger speeds, and exceptional image quality.

 5 Common Mistakes with Game Cameras

-- Using a high speed SD card.
-These high speed SD cards are designed for digital and high-end point and shoot cameras.
+- Using a high-speed SD card.
+These high-speed SD cards are designed for digital and high-end point and shoot cameras.
 They don’t work well with game cameras as they don’t write as fast to the SD card due to their tradeoff with long battery life.
-So using a high speed SD card with your trail camera can give you some strange results.
+So using a high-speed SD card with your trail camera can give you some strange results.

 - Viewing the contents of the SD card on a digital camera.
 A lot of people do this to view the images in the field.
 There’s nothing wrong with doing that, but you can cause a problem if you try to delete the images using the digital camera.
 A game camera needs a specific file structure to be able to save the files to the SD card.
 Deleting them on the digital camera can cause the camera to rewrite those files.
 So if you would like to delete some of the photos using the digital camera, first reformat the files on the game camera.
 This will give you better results.